Implementation Readiness Assessment

 Level Criteria

-1 -- Initial No designated lead agency.
+1 -- Pre-pilot No designated lead agency.
 Ocean accounting is not referenced in national statistical plans.
 Inter-agency coordination for ocean data is informal or absent.
+No data-sharing legal basis identified.

-2 -- Developing A lead agency has been identified (NSO, ocean ministry, or environment agency).
+2 -- Pilot compilation A lead agency has been identified (NSO, ocean ministry, or environment agency).
 Initial discussions on inter-agency coordination have occurred.
 Ocean accounting is referenced in at least one national strategy or plan.
+Legal basis for key data-sharing steps has been assessed.

-3 -- Established A formal inter-agency coordination mechanism (committee, working group, or MoU network) is operational.
+3 -- Regular compilation A formal inter-agency coordination mechanism (committee, working group, or MoU network) is operational.
 The lead agency has allocated recurrent budget for ocean accounting.
 Data-sharing agreements cover at least the core data providers.
+Statistics-act provisions and inter-agency legal authority for data access are documented.

-4 -- Optimising Ocean accounting is embedded in the National Strategy for the Development of Statistics (NSDS) or equivalent.
+4 -- Multi-account with iterative improvement Ocean accounting is embedded in the National Strategy for the Development of Statistics (NSDS) or equivalent.
 The coordination mechanism has a formal mandate and meets regularly.
 Production is funded through recurrent budget lines.
 Quality assurance procedures are documented and applied.

 Data infrastructure scoring: